vttale/serve-stale/README.md

    has been sent would mean that answers in these pathological cases would never be refreshed.

-   Canonical Name (CNAME) records mingled in the expired cache with other records at the same owner name can cause surprising results.
+   Be aware that Canonical Name (CNAME) records mingled in the expired cache with other records at the same owner name can cause surprising results.
 This was observed with an initial implementation in BIND when a hostname changed from having an IPv4 Address (A) record to a CNAME.
 The version of BIND being used did not evict other types in the cache when a CNAME was received, which in normal operations is not a significant issue.
 However, after both records expired and the authorities became unavailable, the fallback to stale answers returned the older A instead of the newer CNAME.